soochow/workonyourmoves/README.md

 # Deployment

+1. Use `cf t -s [SPACE]` to choose the space to which you want to deploy
-1. To deploy to CF, use the deploy.sh script which will build and deploy `./deploy.sh`
+1. Use the deploy.sh script which will build and deploy `./deploy.sh`